-Assemblies
+Mentor Assemblies

-Sandringham College holds school assemblies every fortnight.
+Sandringham College holds school assemblies on a regular basis.
 These assemblies might be Campus based, Year level or even College-wide.

 Assemblies aim to create, nurture and sustain a sense of community.
 They serve to develop a positive school ethos that affirms our values and identity.
-Our assemblies are often centred around these College values and also acknowledges acts of kindness, as well as our school-wide positive behaviour program.
+Our assemblies are often centred around these College values and also acknowledge acts of kindness, as well as our School-Wide Positive Behaviour program.
 This often involves the celebration of achievements and the modelling of positive behaviours.